wayofthepie/blog-src/posts/2017-03-12-Building-an-assembler-in-haskell-part2.markdown

 label = lexeme $ Label .
 T.pack <$> ((:) <$> letterChar <*>  many alphaNumChar)
 ```

-Lets forget about everything outside of the brackets for now, and only focus on the
+Let's forget about everything outside of the brackets for now, and only focus on the
 following.
 ```{.haskell}
 (:) <$> letterChar <*>  many alphaNumChar